To heat or not to heat: time crystallinity and finite-size effects in clean Floquet systems: Introduction

 For these reasons, MBL systems legitimately gained a privileged position among the DTCs' candidates.
 The devil’s advocate, however, would argue that there is a priori no reason why the remarkable $\pi$-pairing condition on the eigenstates should be necessary for the observation of a DTC.
 This suspicion is motivated by the fact that physically relevant initial states such as ground states of local Hamiltonians or experimentally accessible states occupy only a small corner of the full Hilbert space.
 In the undriven setting, the lesson from quantum scars is in fact that, even in homogeneous many-body systems in which most of the eigenstates look completely ergodic, there might still be special initial conditions for which the dynamics resembles that of an integrable point, and thermalization is not straightforward \cite{turner2018weak}.
-Similarly, even homogeneous Floquet systems can, against the general expectation, evade thermalization \cite{citro2015dynamical, pai2019dynamical}.
+Similarly, it has been argued that even homogeneous Floquet systems can, against the general expectation, evade thermalization \cite{prosen1998time, citro2015dynamical, haldar2018onset, pai2019dynamical}, as it was for instance shown for finite-size systems in the context of so-called dynamical localization \cite{ji2011nonthermal, ji2018suppression, fava2020many}.
 Therefore, if it is true that a natural definition of the DTCs is obtained through the dynamics of local variables, rather than at the level of the eigenstates, then it becomes legitimate not to take for granted that homogeneous Floquet systems necessarily thermalize, and to wonder whether DTCs may be possible in the absence of MBL.
 With this challenge in mind, the devil’s advocate would start testing the diagnostics (i) and (ii) on families of homogeneous Hamiltonians and initial conditions.